jameschristou/GitHubActionsDataCollector/readme.md

 * Ignore skipped jobs (DONE)
 * Ignore runs where all jobs are either skipped or cancelled (DONE)
 * Some runs which are not complete will time out and the updated date for the run is updated at this point.
 It would be better to use the run start time and the completed time of the last non skipped job to determine the completion time of the run rather than updated date.
 (DONE)
-* Add audit date columns onto the RegisteredWorkflow and WorkflowRun tables to help track of when processing occurred
+* Add audit date columns onto the WorkflowRun table to help track of when processing occurred (DONE)

 ## Phase 6
 Introduce job groups for grouping related jobs.
 Job groups should also have duration and conclusion info